 (6) being exposed over and over again to a highly violent patient whom the staff could not contain.
 They would get him and then put him right in our common room again.
 He even went into my room once.
 You should have seen the look on my roommate's face as we were sent to our rooms yet again and I had to calm her down by barricading the room and teaching her self-defense moves.

 But it’s not just my story. it’s the story of my fellow patients, some of whom were forced to take ECT against their will, some who got moldy broccoli for food, some who were never given an understanding about the drugs they were taking, some who were being kept far longer on the unit that the situation warranted.

-If you agree with me that we need to put an end to the Acute Impatient Unit in Centennial Peaks Hospital I will soon be giving information about my change.org petition (this will happen if the CEO I am meeting with does not shut down the unit).
+We need to put an end to the Acute Impatient Unit in Centennial Peaks and re-imagine mental health care.
 If we can prevent just one person from being incarcerated there, we have done something good.
 If we can get out the word to all so that no one gets trapped there, that’s even better.
 And if we can shut down the unit, more power to us.
 And if we can start investigating all Psychiatric Units and hold them to a higher standard, now that is really something.

 Anyone, anyone can have a mental health emergency.
 The life you may save here may be your own.

 I NOW APPEND MY RECENT EMAIL TO THE CEO OF THE CPH, ELICIA BUNCH